Trackball

 The remaining steps build on the ideas we see in the trackball renderer we saw earlier, repeated here for reference:

 The Matrix4.rotateAround method is useful here, but it needs an angle in degrees and an axis about which to rotate.
 How do we get the angle between the two magenta vectors?
-The dot product gives us the cosine of the angle, so we take the inverse cosine to get the angle.
+The dot product gives us the cosine of the angle, so we take the inverse cosine to get the angle itself.
 How do we get the yellow axis about which to rotate?
 It must be perpendicular to both vectors, so we take their cross product.

 If the two vectors are parallel or anti-parallel, the cross product will be the zero vector.
 Rotating around the zero vector produces invalid vectors.
 We must safeguard against these degenerate angles.
 The angle between parallel vectors is 0, and the dot product is 1.
 The angle between anti-parallel vectors is 180, and the dot product is -1.
 Therefore, to avoid a bad axis, we only rotate when the dot product's absolute value is strictly less than 1.